I Want To...

 The Johns Hopkins Clinical Research Scholars program fosters the development of future leaders in clinical research to generate new knowledge to improve health.
 We do this by providing individuals with rigorous training leading to an advanced degree, helping them to develop and execute a research project, mentorship in a multidisciplinary and collaborative environment and involvement in career development activities.

 Clinical Research Scholars is a three-year program with the KL2 award providing the first two years of support and the Scholars’ nominating department/division providing the third.

 Please see our eligibility requirements.
 To be eligible for the KL2 award, each of the listed criteria must be met.
 We are committed to a program that embraces racial, ethnic, gender and disciplinary diversity, and we encourage applications from candidates with diverse backgrounds and clinical disciplines.

 Individuals are not eligible if they have been PI on an R01 or R29 award, a subproject of P-series or U-series award, a mentored career development (K) award, or other equivalent research grant.
 However, they are eligible if have had support from a NRSA (F or T) or NIH small grant (R03).

 No, NIH policy does not permit multiple K applications under review simultaneously.

 U.S. citizens, permanent residents, and non-citizen nationals ((persons born in outlying possessions of the United States, limited to American Samoa, Swain’s Island, or the unincorporated United States Minor Outlying Islands) at the time of application are eligible, but not those on temporary or student visas.
 Proof of status will be required prior to official appointment.

 Application materials must be submitted via our online application system, located at http://jhcrs.jhmi.edu.

 Applications are evaluated by a multidisciplinary selection committee based on prior training, research, and commitment to a clinical research career, as well as potential to excel.
 Reviews will take place in January 2016, selected candidates will likely be interviewed on January 22, 29, and February 5.
 Candidates should be notified of their status in early-to-mid February.
 Applicants not selected to interview are removed from consideration and will not be waitlisted.

-We anticipate appointing approximately 7 new scholars on July 1, 2016.
+We anticipate appointing approximately FOUR new scholars in 2018, pending continued funding.